stevewells20/cs175-cryptomator/index.md

 # Who are the YesMen?
 <img align="right" width="30%" border="10px" src="https://lh3.googleusercontent.com/V6Bv8AhcYsyl9LQz3cgkhxOGBr1CJtmEBK1rWxUSjkJGALFO98li734EtFPW312M-C_xmkJFvJb1J-NOZnUGcFkUIxkDTPwLzWAjW0EGObLEIk3usC7ittxmzZFjmjgcJBJLeeGrYEo">
 - The YesMen aim to draw media attention to issues caused by corporations and government through culture jamming campaigns
-- They create fake websites, fake petitions, performances and films that look legitimate at first glance, but have false information
+- They create fake websites, fake petitions, performances and films that look legitimate at first glance, but actually have false information that exposes/brings attention to corporate issues
 - These get the public’s attention and reveal the issues and corruption in “corporate takeover”
-- The YesMen consists of two men, Jacques Servin and Igor Vamos, but they likely have other members to help carry out their projects --also the YesLab.
+- The YesMen, Jacques Servin and Igor Vamos, likely have other members to help carry out their projects who need to be kept informed, and collaborate on projects
+- The Yes Lab is a YesMen project, which allows other activist groups to seek help and collaboration from the YesMen to target corporations/politicians

 The YesMen utilize digital media to:

 - Empower citizens by raising awareness
 - Expose social class inequality
+- Help other groups with campaigns

 ## Projects: